How to effectively persuade others?

 One of the most important skills to have in order to be successful in business and progress in your career is the ability to persuade others.
-Whether you are a sales person trying to persuade a client to buy from you, an interviewee trying to persuade the hiring manager that you are the best person for the job, or a country manager trying to persuade the regional manager to give you more headcounts, you need persuasion skills to achieve your goals.
-You shouldn’t see persuasion as something manipulative; it’s not about tricking people in to doing something they don’t want to do.
+Whether you are a salesperson trying to persuade a client to buy from you, an interviewee trying to persuade the hiring manager that you are the best person for the job, or a country manager trying to persuade the regional manager to give you more headcounts, you need persuasion skills to achieve your goals.
+You shouldn’t see persuasion as something manipulative; it’s not about tricking people into doing something they don’t want to do.
 Persuasion is about influencing people to agree with your point of view.
-Persuasion and influence has been studied by many scholars and there is a lot of research on the topic.
-In this blog post I wanted to give you some practical advice that I believe to be most important when it comes to effectively persuading others.
+Persuasion and influence have been studied by many scholars and there is a lot of research on the topic.
+In this blog post, I wanted to give you some practical advice that I believe to be most important when it comes to effectively persuading others.

 1. Actively find ways to give